Do you have a heart-healthy mitral valve prolapse diet plan?

 1. Stop eating foods to avoid with mitral valve prolapse

 Eliminate foods from your diet that are known to cause problems with MVP.
 A lot of common foods can aggravate the prolapse condition.
-Foods such as chocolate, sweets and candies, and coffee are notorious for triggering and worsening MVP symptoms such as chest pain, heart palpitations, and dyspnea.
+Foods such as milk chocolate, sweets and candies, and coffee are notorious for triggering and worsening MVP symptoms like chest pain, heart palpitations, and dyspnea.
 Anxiety is also a common symptom.
 In some cases, panic attacks may occur.

 Alcohol is another food that has a reputation for causing problems with MVP.
 It can make the heart beat irregularly and rapidly by interfering with vital heart processes that keep blood pumping as it should.
 Alcohol can also cause other prolapse symptoms and health complications.
 Heavy consumption of alcohol can damage the heart muscle and cause valve regurgitation.